Government of Argentina: Provincial and municipal governments

 Argentina is divided into 23 districts called Provinces and one autonomous district, which hosts the national capital, the Autonomous City of Buenos Aires (which is conurbated into the province of Buenos Aires).
 Each of the provinces has its own constitution, laws, authorities, form of government, etc., though these must first and foremost comply with the national constitution and laws.

 The government of each province has three branches.
 The Executive, Legislative and Judiciary.
 The Executive branch is led by a governor.
-The Legislative Branch may be organized as a unicameral or a bicameral system (that is, either one or two chambers or houses).
+The Legislative Branch may be organized as a unicameral or a bicameral system, i.e:, with either one or two chambers or houses; currently, eight of the 24 provinces has a bicameral legislature.

 Each province, except for Buenos Aires Province, is divided into districts called departments (departamentos).
-Departaments are merely administrative divisions; they do not have governing structures or authorities of their own.
+Departments are merely administrative divisions; they do not have governing structures or authorities of their own.
 They are in turn divided into municipalities (cities, towns and villages).
 Each province has its own naming conventions and government systems for different kinds of municipalities.
 For example, Córdoba Province has municipios (cities) and comunas (towns); Santa Fe Province further distinguishes between first- and second- tier municipios; Chaco Province refers to every populated center as municipios, in three categories.

 The Province of Buenos Aires has a different system.
 Its territory is divided into 134 districts called partidos, each of which usually contains several cities and towns.

 Regardless of the province, each department/partido has a head town (cabecera), often though not necessarily the largest urban center, and in some provinces often named the same as their parent district.

 Municipalities are ruled by mayors, usually called Intendant (intendente) in the case of cities and towns (the larger categories).
 A city has a legislative body called the Deliberative Council (Concejo Deliberante).
 The smaller towns have simpler systems, often ruled by commissions presided by a communal president (presidente communal) or a similarly named authority.

 Buenos Aires city, seat of the National Government, was declared an autonomous city by the 1994 constitutional reform.
 Its mayor, formerly chosen by the President of the Republic, is now elected by the people, and receives the title of Chief of Government (Jefe de Gobierno).
 Other than that, Buenos Aires, as the provinces, has its own Legislative Branch (a unicameral Legislature) and elect deputies and senators as representatives to the National Congress.